No-7/adventures-in-textia-2-the-lost-tower/story/story.md

 - Freezer: Frosty the Snowman - throws snowballs, sings ear-bleeding music, etc.
 - Great Maze: Minotaur - pretty obvious what he does
 - The Tallest Steeple: Hack Mage - reference to Black Mage from Final Fantasy, his strongest attack restarts the battle, he looks like a computer nerd version of the black mage.
-- Dream World: Mirage - *info to be added later*
+- Dream World: Imaginary Friend - *info to be added later*